Skip to main content

 Rafael Mejia-Ramos

-Rafael Mejia-Ramos (he/him) is a first-year student majoring in Molecular and Cell Biology at Revelle College.
+Rafael Mejia-Ramos (he/him) is a second-year student majoring in Molecular and Cell Biology at Revelle College.
 His passion for STEM first formed when he developed a liking for medicine when volunteering in patient care units.
 Becoming more aware of the medical environment, he was able to better assist his uncle, who suffered from cirrhosis, and became intrigued with how his medication regulated his disease, increasing Rafael's fascination for Biology and Pharmacology and its complexities.
 With these experiences, Rafael hopes to either attend medical school to become a doctor or attend graduate school and attain a career in Biotechnology.
 In either career, he hopes to serve as a reference point for positive change in the STEM industry while also giving back to low-income communities and allowing them to gain the support and resources essential for success.
 Aside from his main career interest, Rafael also hopes to become a liaison and work with different news organizations so all individuals are informed of the latest advancements in STEM.
 He believes that having an informed and collective society is the key to help solve problems that the world faces today, and with his contributions, Rafael hopes to inspire all individuals to make a difference to change the world for the better.

 • Leilani Rivera